 The course examines and utilizes modern experimental strategies to study DNA, RNA, and protein.
-Special emphasis is placed on bioinformatics resources for cellular molecules and strategies for their simultaneous analysis.
-Lectures will be supported by the analysis of primary literature, computational laboratory experiments, and traditional laboratory experiments.
+Special emphasis is placed on bioinformatics resources for cellular moleocules and strategies for their simultaneous analysis.
+Lectures will be supported by the analysis of primary literature, computational laboratory experiments.
 Topics covered will be discussed with respect to modern questions in genomics, molecular genetics, and biochemistry.
 Restricted to Majors.
 Prerequisites: BIOL 300.
 Credits: 2(1-3) Offered every spring